 During his 1L summer, Ignacio interned with the Honorable Saliann Scarpulla at the Commercial Division of the New York State Supreme Court.
 Ignacio spent his 2L summer at law firm Shearman & Sterling LLP’s New York City office.

 Seema is a third-year law student from Phoenix, Arizona.
 She graduated from Arizona State University with a bachelor’s degree in Business Economics and Political Science.
-Seema spent her 1L summer at the U.S. Attorney’s Office for the District of Arizona and will spend her 2L summer at the District Attorney’ Office in San Diego.
-She is currently a student attorney in the Michigan Clinical Law Program.
+Seema spent her 1L summer at the U.S. Attorney’s Office for the District of Arizona and her 2L summer at the District Attorney’ Office in San Diego.
+She is a student attorney in the Michigan Clinical Law Program.

 Ava (Michigan Law ’18) is the Online Editor of the Michigan Journal of International Law.
 She specializes in immigration, refugee, and asylum law.
 Ava has represented clients through the Michigan Immigrant Rights Center, the International Refugee Assistance Project, and the Low Income Taxpayer Clinic.
 Additionally, she writes for the Civil Rights Litigation Clearinghouse, and sits on the boards of the Michigan Immigration and Labor Law Association and the campus chapter of the National Lawyers Guild.
 Her law school internships include the AIRE Centre in London and the United Nations High Commissioner for Refugees in Washington, DC.
 She holds an MA in sociology from the University of Michigan and a BA in sociology from Brandeis University, and is a Humanity in Action Senior Fellow.

 Lauren came to the University of Michigan Law School after working for an international public policy and human rights organization in Washington, D.C.
 In this capacity, she managed special projects for the organization’s global campaigns–including advocacy and negotiations at international summits, as well as several high-level diplomatic visits to the Middle East, North Africa, and Europe.
 She graduated Phi Beta Kappa from the University of Virginia after studying Political and Social Thought and Art History in an interdisciplinary honors program.
-This summer, Lauren will be joining an international law firm in New York.
+Lauren will be joining an international law firm in New York.